kalekseev/vim-coverage.py/README.md

-# Vim 8.0+ / NeoVim Python Coverage plugin
+# Vim 8.0+ / NeoVim Python Coverage 5.0+ plugin

 The aim of the project is:

 - Display coverage information in SignColumn
 - Go to next uncovered chunk of code
-- Show tests where current line was executed (pytest and coverage 5+ only)
+- Show tests where current line was executed (pytest only)

 Features in action: